 Treating waste in containers or tanks

 Generators may treat wastes in containers or tanks that meet applicable TSDF standards.
-Examples of requirements related to a container or tank are that it must be closed except when waste is being added or removed, and its integrity must not be compromised by any treatment process.
+Examples of requirements related to a container or tank are that it must be kept closed except when waste is being added or removed, and its integrity must not be compromised by any treatment process [40 CFR 270.1(c )(2)(ii)].

-Absorbent materials may be added before or when hazardous waste first starts to accumulate in a container [40 CFR 270.1(d)(viii)].
-In some instances, this will cause hazardous wastes with corrosive or ignitability characteristics to lose that characteristic.
+Absorbent materials may be added before or when hazardous waste first starts to accumulate in a container [40 CFR 270.1(c )(2)(vii)].
+Adding absorbent materials to hazardous waste collection containers minimizes or eliminates the amount of free liquids that could leak or spill from the collection container.

 Treating waste in totally enclosed units

-Units such as stills, pipes, pressure vessels, distillation columns or other equipment can be used to treat wastes if they are directly connected to an industrial process and are designed so that they will not leak or release hazardous wastes into the environment [40 CFR 260.10].
+Units such as stills, pipes, pressure vessels, distillation columns or other equipment can be used to treat wastes if they are directly connected to an industrial process and are designed so that they will not leak or release hazardous wastes into the environment [40 CFR 270.1(c )(2)(iv)].

 Using elementary neutralization units